 5. Momentum from Machine Testing

-Two other advantages to establishing an autonomous testing environment is development speed and software quality.
-IT spend less time fixing bugs and there will be fewer bugs living in the code all the way into production.
-And best, no one has to ask the CEO to learn Selenium.
+Two other advantages in establishing an autonomous testing environment is development speed and software quality.
+IT will spend less time fixing bugs, and fewer bugs will be living in the code all the way into production.
+And best of all, no one has to ask the CEO to learn Selenium.